crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 > An instance of a class is passed _by reference_, but the reference itself is passed _by value_.

+## Reference and Value

+Crystal distinguishes which objects to pass by reference and which by value with two classes: [Reference](https://crystal-lang.org/api/1.6.2/Reference.html) and [Value](https://crystal-lang.org/api/1.6.2/Value.html).

 ## Immutable types: Structs

 As mentioned previously, there is a special type of object that is passed as value: instances of `struct`s.
 The following is a good example of how structs work: